ITSYOURBOIFOI/WD-Seatwork-1/readme.md

-# 🧪 Foi Web - Seatwork Project
+# 🧪 WD Seatwork 1

 Welcome to **Foi Web Seatwork**, a simple exercise website showcasing the use of basic HTML elements including multiple headers and footers.
 This project was created as a practice seatwork to reinforce structure and layout using pure HTML.